MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability

 To retain compatibility with Lemma~\ref{main_lemma}, we block gradient flow through the denominator during backpropagation, effectively treating it as a constant. \end{remark}

 The linear and ratio families capture many practical constraints relevant to healthcare applications.
 Linear constraints include the overlap constraint and budget constraints (each patient incurs a treatment cost under limited resources).
-Ratio constraints cover safety constraints (e.g., risk levels associated with patients) and fairness constraints.
+Ratio constraints cover safety constraints (e.g., risk levels associated with patients) and certain fairness constraints (e.g., conditional statistical parity metric).
 Section~\ref{subsec:ablation_more_constraint} assesses MOSIC's extendability to these constraints.
 Due to the nonconvexity of both the objective and the feasible region, extending the guarantee to more complex constraints remains an open direction for future work.

 Finally, we summarize our overall framework, MOSIC, in Algorithm~\ref{alg:overall}.
-It first estimates the nuisances and computes the pseudo-outcomes for each sample, which are then fed into the objective function (\ref{eq:final_objective}).
+It first estimates the nuisances and computes the pseudo-outcomes for each sample, which are then fed into the objective function (\ref{prob:minmax}).
 The optimization is subsequently performed using the $\gamma$-GDA algorithm.